HyperionGray/starbelly/docs/internals.rst

 :ref:`extractor`
     Parses response bodies to discover new URLs that may be added to the crawl frontier.

+:ref:`login-manager`
+    Automates the process of logging in to a site to perform an authenticated crawl.

 :ref:`policy`
     Controls the crawler's decision making, for example how to handle